What is RSV (Respiratory Syncytial Virus)?

 How does RSV spread?

-- RSV spreads from person to person like a cold virus, through contact with saliva, mucus or nasal discharge.
+• RSV spreads from person to person like a cold virus, through contact with saliva, mucus, or nasal discharge.
 It is the most common reason for hospitalization in children less than 1 year of age.
-Symptoms of RSV in babies can be variable.
+Symptoms of RSV in babies can vary.

 What are the symptoms of RSV?

-- Usually, RSV results in an upper respiratory tract infection with fever, cough, and congestion.
-Sometimes, the virus infects the lower respiratory tract and causes fast breathing, belly breathing, and wheezing.
-Typically RSV symptoms are at their worst about 3-5 days into the illness.
+• RSV usually causes an upper respiratory infection with fever, cough, and congestion.
+In some cases, it affects the lower respiratory tract and leads to fast breathing, belly breathing, and wheezing.
+Symptoms are typically worst 3–5 days into the illness.

 How can I protect my child from RSV?

-- According to the CDC, administration reduces the risk of severe RSV disease by about 80%.
+• According to the CDC, RSV antibody protection can reduce the risk of severe illness by about 80%.

-- This winter season, there is a new injection called nirsevimab or Beyfortus to help prevent severe illness from RSV.
-Nirsevimab is a monoclonal antibody which provides passive immunity against RSV for about 5 months.
+• A preventive injection called nirsevimab (Beyfortus) helps protect infants from severe RSV.
+It is a monoclonal antibody that provides passive immunity for about 5 months.

 Does HMG offer the RSV antibody?